labd/go-commercelayer-sdk/api/docs/GETLineItemsLineItemId200ResponseDataAttributes.md

 `func (o *GETLineItemsLineItemId200ResponseDataAttributes) UnsetQuantity()`

 UnsetQuantity ensures that no value is present for Quantity, not even an explicit nil
+### GetExternalPrice

+`func (o *GETLineItemsLineItemId200ResponseDataAttributes) GetExternalPrice() interface{}`

+GetExternalPrice returns the ExternalPrice field if non-nil, zero value otherwise.

+### GetExternalPriceOk

+`func (o *GETLineItemsLineItemId200ResponseDataAttributes) GetExternalPriceOk() (*interface{}, bool)`

+GetExternalPriceOk returns a tuple with the ExternalPrice field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExternalPrice

+`func (o *GETLineItemsLineItemId200ResponseDataAttributes) SetExternalPrice(v interface{})`

+SetExternalPrice sets ExternalPrice field to given value.

+### HasExternalPrice

+`func (o *GETLineItemsLineItemId200ResponseDataAttributes) HasExternalPrice() bool`

+HasExternalPrice returns a boolean if a field has been set.

+### SetExternalPriceNil

+`func (o *GETLineItemsLineItemId200ResponseDataAttributes) SetExternalPriceNil(b bool)`

+ SetExternalPriceNil sets the value for ExternalPrice to be an explicit nil

+### UnsetExternalPrice
+`func (o *GETLineItemsLineItemId200ResponseDataAttributes) UnsetExternalPrice()`

+UnsetExternalPrice ensures that no value is present for ExternalPrice, not even an explicit nil
 ### GetCurrencyCode

 `func (o *GETLineItemsLineItemId200ResponseDataAttributes) GetCurrencyCode() interface{}`